TUM-ITR/PGopt/Julia/README.md

 This script is similar to `PG_OCP_known_basis_functions_Altro.jl`, but the solver IPOPT is used instead of Altro.
 Due to the different solver, the results differ slightly from the ones presented in the paper.

 ### PG_OCP_generic_basis_functions_Altro.jl
 This script reproduces the results of the optimal control approach with generic basis functions (Figure 3) given in Section V-C of the paper.
+Due to small adjustments to the code (see Erratum in the [general README](../README.md)) and resulting numerical differences, the results from **v0.2.2** and later differ slightly from those presented in the paper.
+If you wish to reproduce the exact results from the paper, you can pull an earlier release of the code before version **v0.2.2**.

 <p align = "left">
  <img src="figures/PG_OCP_generic_basis_functions.svg" alt="PG_OCP_generic_basis_functions" style="width:80%;"/>
 </p>

-The method presented in the paper ["A flexible state–space model for learning nonlinear dynamical systems"](https://doi.org/10.1016/j.automatica.2017.02.030) is utilized to systematically derive basis functions and priors for the parameters based on a reduced-rank GP approximation.
+In this example, the method presented in the paper ["A flexible state–space model for learning nonlinear dynamical systems"](https://doi.org/10.1016/j.automatica.2017.02.030) is utilized to systematically derive basis functions and priors for the parameters based on a reduced-rank GP approximation.
 Afterward, by calling the function `particle_Gibbs()`, samples are drawn from the posterior distribution using particle Gibbs sampling.
 These samples are then passed to the function `solve_PG_OCP_Altro()`, which solves the scenario OCP using Altro.

-The runtime of the script is about 2 hours on a standard laptop.
-Using an improved phi function can reduce the runtime to about 50 minutes, but the results change slightly due to numerical reasons.
-Further explanations can be found in the source code.
+The runtime of the script is about 1 hour on a standard laptop.

 For the results in Table IV of the paper, this script is repeated with seeds 1:100.

 ### PG_OCP_generic_basis_functions_Ipopt.jl
 This script is similar to `PG_OCP_generic_basis_functions_Altro.jl`, but the solver IPOPT is used instead of Altro.
-Due to the different solver, the results differ slightly from the ones presented in the paper.

 ## List of source code files
 The following files in the folder [src](src) contain the PGopt source code.